the-mayar/taxi/README.md

 # NYC Taxi (Work in Progress)

 This is an early-stage project where I'm exploring New York City yellow taxi trip data from January 2024.
-WE WANT to find patterns in how people use taxis — where and when trips happen, how long they take, and more.
+We want to find patterns in how people use taxis — where and when trips happen, how long they take, and more.

 **Project Goal:**
 Predict the average amount of money spent on a casual taxi ride in NYC for each region, given a specific date and hour — so that taxi drivers can better understand when and where to operate.